Multi-wavelength observations of substructures in solar flare ribbons: Observations and Methods

 Finally, we fitted the histogram of calculated intensity values with a Gaussian profile of the form:

 where $a$, $\mu$, and $\sigma$ represent the amplitude, mean and standard deviation of the Gaussian profile, respectively (Figure \ref{fig:mask3}).
-We noted that a large number of these frames resulted in the same intensity values giving us only 7 unique intensity values for the fit.
+We noted that a large number of these frames resulted in the same intensity values, and although we returned a gaussian distribution as expected, we only had seven unique intensity values for the fit.

 This process yielded a mean ribbon intensity of $\mu=412.60$ and a standard deviation of $\sigma=24.05$.
-We utilized these values to mask out the riblets in the X-T cut data, from what we defined as background and non-riblet activity.
-This fitting process allowed us to accurately estimate the ribbon intensity for each frame and generate a mask for the riblets in the X-T cuts with a region of uncertainty between the riblets and the background (Figure \ref{fig:linear}b and \ref{fig:nonlinear}b) The resulting masks can be used for further analysis of the riblet dynamics.
-The reliability and stability of the masking values were assessed through a testing process involving variations in the parameter values.
+We adopted these values to mask out the riblets in the X-T cut data, from which we could then distinguish between background and riblet activity.
+This fitting process allowed us to accurately estimate the ribbon intensity for each frame and generate a mask for the riblets in the X-T cuts with a region of uncertainty between the riblets and the background (Figure \ref{fig:linear}b and \ref{fig:nonlinear}b).
+The spatial extent of this uncertainty region (defined by the $\mu\pm\sigma$ intensity range) provides the error bars for our subsequent kinematic tracking, accounting for the intensity gradients at the riblet tip.
+The resulting masks are then used for further analysis of the riblet kinematics.
+The reliability and stability of the masking values were assessed through a parameter survey study.
 Specifically, the parameters $\mu$ and $\sigma$ were systematically modified within the ranges of $\mu+\sigma$ to $\mu-\sigma$ and $2\sigma$ to $\sigma/2$, respectively.
-This approach allowed us to examine the impact of different parameter combinations on the resulting riblet velocities.
-The outcomes of this procedure demonstrated a high degree of robustness in the masking values.
-Despite the variations introduced in the parameter space, the velocities of the riblets exhibited minimal differences.
-The maximum deviation in riblet velocities resulting from the alterations in mask parameters was limited to 1.6\%.
+This approach allowed us to examine the impact of different parameter combinations on the resulting riblet velocities that are derived from the masked regions of the X-T cuts.
+The outcome of this procedure demonstrated a high degree of robustness in the masking process.
+We found that the velocities obtained were not affected significantly by the choice of these parameters $\mu$ and $\sigma$.
+In the next section, we use these masked X-T cuts to quantify riblet boundary kinematics and to define the classification scheme that separates approximately constant-speed (linear) events from accelerating/decelerating (non-linear) events.